 A shared subscription has the form:

 Shared subscriptions are exported (advertised by the local node to other nodes in the network) by default.
-To prevent exportation, a non-exported shared subscription must start with
+To prevent this export, start the shared subscription with

 To illustrate how shared subscriptions work, consider the following example: